Table of Contents

 The way in which we experience a new culture and country starts from the moment we arrive in that location and some airports use dance heritage as a way of creating a unique cultural experience for those passengers arriving from afar.

-Hula dance I find especially enchanting because it is such a delicate looking and yet powerful form of dance, and one which is fluid and always seems to be performed with a smile.
-It is a dance which anyone can perhaps try although a dance form which not anyone can easily master, similarly to most dance forms.
+Hula dance I find especially enchanting because it is such a delicate looking and yet powerful form of dance and one which is fluid and always seems to be performed with a smile.
+It is a dance that anyone can perhaps try although a dance form that not anyone can easily master, similar to most dance forms.

 In terms of heritage, I find Hawaii a fascinating country because it seems that so much of what is considered important to the people on these islands, comes as intangible heritage (although I would define it as ‘Living Cultural Heritage‘ ).

 So what could we expect from other airports around the world if we use dance and heritage to generate an experience for visitors to our respective country?